aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 	* Travel, see the world and meet new people.
 * Expand my capacity for human connection.
 	* Making and sustaining friendships.
-	* Psychological/behaviourial patterns.
+	* Psychological/behavioral patterns.
 	* Support family and friends.

 ### Execution:
 * Reform the idea of 9:5 workday into a cyclic play-whenever/work-whenever mindset.
-* Become a better attendee (take notes, Ask questions, prepare for a quiz.)
+* Become a better attendee (take notes, ask questions, prepare for a quiz.)
 * Invest in reading thought vision books.
 * Investigate doing an MBA.
 * Maintain this webpage.

+### Actionable items:
+* For the next months:
+	* Attend at least one review/week, and ask at least one question.
+	* Call a coworker and a connection at least once per week.

 ### Principles:
+* Whenever possible, say YES.
 * Be the change you want to see in the world.
-* Whenever possible, say YES.
-* Be genuinely curious about other humans.
+* There is something extremely lovable about every human.

 ### Vision:
+* Make a positive socio-economic impact.
-*
+* Become everyone's best audience.

 ### Books to read:
 * The patterning instinct.
 * The order of time.
-* Nueromarketting.
+* Neuromarketing.
 * Finish reading "On the Road."
 * Impro.
 * The little book of common sense investment.